msuddin/sample-selenium-java/README.md

 * The Web Driver configuration may be used to change the driver implementation without much code change anywhere else.
 * There is also a single JUnit test that can be executed with 'gradle test'.
 * The test itself opens a web page and asserts on the page title.
+* WebDriverConfig will try to detect the OS and use the relevant chromedriver file to run the test

 ## Instructions on running from the command line